-British model and fashion muse Stella Tennant dies at age 50
+British model, fashion muse Stella Tennant dies at 50

 “Stella was a wonderful woman and an inspiration to us all.
 She will be greatly missed,” it said.

 The family asked for privacy and said arrangements for a memorial service would be announced later.
+They did not disclose her cause of death.

 Police Scotland said officers were called to an address in the Scottish Borders town of Duns on Tuesday following the sudden death of a 50-year-old woman.
 Police said there were no suspicious circumstances.

-The granddaughter of the 11th Duke of Devonshire, Andrew Cavendish, and his wife Deborah Mitford — one of a glamorous, unconventional aristocratic family — Tennant was one of the leading British models of the 1990s.
+The granddaughter of the 11th Duke of Devonshire Andrew Cavendish and his wife Deborah Mitford of a glamorous, unconventional aristocratic family, Tennant was one of the leading British models of the 1990s.

-In the late 90s, Lagerfeld announced Tennant as the new face of Chanel, with an exclusive modelling contract, and she became a muse to the designer.
+Late in the decade, Lagerfeld announced her as the new face of Chanel, with an exclusive modeling contract, and she became a muse to the designer.

 Fashion house Versace paid tribute to Tennant on Twitter, saying: “Versace is mourning the death of Stella Tennant.
 Stella was Gianni Versace’s muse for many years and friend of the family.
 We will miss you forever Stella.
 Rest In Peace.”